Cabbage Soup

 • In a large pot add the olive oil over medium heat then add in the onions and garlic, onion and cook until the onions are see through, about 3-5 minutes.

-• Add in the broth, salt, pepper, thyme, cabbage, carrots, celery and tomatoes and simmer for 30 minutes.
+• Add in the broth, salt, pepper, thyme, cabbage, carrots, celery, and tomatoes and stir to combine.
+Simmer for 30 minutes, stirring occasionally.

 Notes